 You can maintain good hand hygiene thanks to this hand air dryer.
 With a fast drying time of around 7-12 seconds, you can lower power consumption and reduce your carbon footprint.
 After 60 seconds of use, the air dryer will go off automatically.
 It also comes with a safe heater on and off switch for easy use.

 You can install this dryer within a few minutes and plug it in directly with a power cord within a few minutes.

-Another significant factor to consider when choosing between a paper towel and a hand dryer is the cost.
+The cost is another significant factor to consider when choosing between a paper towel and a hand dryer.
 What method of hand drying is more cost-effective?

 Unlike paper towels, hand dryers only come with a one-time upfront cost and require little electricity with each use.
 On average, paper towels cost two to three times more than warm jet dryers and twenty times as much as a cool jet air dryer in a month in a heavy-use environment such as a public washroom.